 The fellowship supports research that broadly fits within the field of planetary astronomy.
 Planetary scientists who study the surfaces, atmospheres, and interiors of the planets, moons, and small bodies in our solar system with telescopes, spacecraft, or models, are welcome to apply.
 Planetary astronomers who study exoplanets, planet formation and evolution, protoplanetary disks, or other closely related topics such as brown dwarfs are also welcome to apply.

-Applications are evaluated based on six equally-weighted criteria: research significance to the field; research innovation; research approach; applicant qualification; suitability of host institution; and a diversity, equity, and inclusion statement.
+Applications are evaluated based on six equally-weighted criteria: research significance to the field; research innovation; research approach; applicant qualification; suitability of host institution; and a statement that describes the applicant’s contributions towards building a diverse and inclusive field.
 For more information about these criteria, please visit the application FAQ.

 Completed applications are reviewed by the selected host institutions, an expert review panel, and the Foundation’s Science program staff using the review criteria and a scoring rubric.